 Application must be made at least 6 days before a license is issued.
 Ceremony may take place on date license is issued or any time within 30 days thereafter.
-In some instances, a waiver may be granted for the waiting period, due to unusual circumstances.
+In some instances, a waiver may be granted for the 6 day waiting period, due to unusual circumstances.
 If granted, the cost of the waiver is $10.00.
-If you are getting married on a Saturday, you must apply prior to the Friday of the week before.
+Contact County Clerk's Office to inquire about waiver of the 6 day waiting period.

 Physical Examination and/or Blood Tests:

 Certified birth certificates are required.
 A certified birth certificate must bear the official embossed seal, and a signature of the state registrar, register of deeds, or city health officer.
 The seal of a notary public does not suffice for a certified copy of a vital record.
-If you were born in Wisconsin, you may obtain a State Certified birth certificate from the Register of Deeds in the county in which you were born, or the State of Wisconsin – Vital Records.
-For individuals born in Dodge County, please contact the Register of Deeds at (920) 386-3720.
+If you were born in Wisconsin, you may obtain a State Certified birth certificate from a Register of Deeds Office, or the State of Wisconsin – Vital Records.
+Dodge County Register of Deeds may be reached at (920) 386-3720.
 The souvenir birth document given by a hospital is not a legal document and is unacceptable.

 Be prepared to provide accurate and complete names of parents.